 “The legislation has serious gaps that make protection of the environment difficult,” says Ilya Trombitsky from Eco-TIRAS.
 “For example, NGOs and other interested persons permanently have difficulties in accessing environmental information.
 Thus, 13 years ago the government did not provide NGOs with information on forest state fund renting, but five years ago NGOs met with the governmental agency's request to pay a very high cost for the “historical” information on the state of the environment.
 But the protected natural areas, contrary to the law, lost financing from the state budget.
 When it comes together with a lack of information and weak public control, we witness looting of the forests and natural resources.”

-(1) The shadow report on implementation of the Aarhus Convention in Moldova: Review of law, policy and practice is available here: https://arnika.org/en/publications/aarhus-convention-shadow-implementation-report
+(1) The shadow report on the implementation of the Aarhus Convention in Moldova: Review of law, policy, and practice is available here: https://arnika.org/en/publications/aarhus-convention-shadow-implementation-report

 (3) The recommendations of the report are summarized in the Annex below.

 1) The Moldovan government should promote the adoption by the Parliament of relevant environmental laws to fully implement the EU environmental acquis ensuing from the Association Agreement.
 New approaches in the development of environmental policy and legislation should be used, including convergence with key principles governing the EU framework legislation.